-The Hong Kong office has also conducted numerous casualty investigation concerning vessel collisions, groundings, cargo losses occurring ashore and at sea and personal injury claims by seamen and longshoremen.
-Representative clients include all major protection and indemnity associations and various Far East based owners and operators of vessels.
-Jon Zinke has also been involved with various business and community based organizations, including the Hong Kong Maritime Law Association, of which he is Deputy Chairman, and the American Chamber of Commerce in Hong Kong, of which he was the 2005 Chairman and on whose Board he served from 1998 through 2007.
+The Hong Kong office has also conducted numerous casualty investigations concerning vessel collisions, groundings, cargo losses occurring ashore and at sea, and personal injury claims by seamen and longshoremen.
+Representative clients include all major protection and indemnity associations and various Far East-based owners and operators of vessels.
+Jon Zinke has also been involved with various business and community-based organizations, including the Hong Kong Maritime Law Association, of which he is Deputy Chairman, and the American Chamber of Commerce in Hong Kong, of which he was the 2005 Chairman and on whose Board he served from 1998 through 2007.
 He was also the Chairman of the American Chamber of Commerce Charitable Foundation in 2006 and 2008 and serves as a permanent Trustee of that organization.
 He has been on the Board of Editors of the Institute of Seatransport’s “Seaview” magazine since 1991 and is an Honorary Member of the Marine Insurance Club.

 Hong Kong is a gateway to Asia with an international and diverse population and a style of its own.
 After 156 years of colonial rule under Britain, the territory reverted to Chinese sovereignty in July 1997 under the “one country, two systems” concept whereby Hong Kong was guaranteed to be able to maintain its capitalist society for a further 50 years.